EpiK-Protocol/cayley/docs/gephigraphstream.md

 #### Raw mode

-In this mode Cayley directly streams selected quads to Gephi.
+In this mode Gateway directly streams selected quads to Gephi.

 Example URLs: